social-tw/.github/profile/README.md

 ## Hi there 👋 we are Unirep Social TW
-Unirep Social TW applies UniRep protocol and provides you a completely anonymous social media.
-All contents on the platform will be on chain.
-We aim to protect your identity privacy and allow you to enjoy the equality to share your interesting thoughts!
+Unirep Social TW applies UniRep Protocol and provides you with completely anonymous social media.
+All content on the platform will be on-chain.
+You can post, comment, and vote with randomized identity so that your actions cannot be tracked.
+We also have a reputation system to avoid malicious behavior on the platform.
+We aim to protect your identity privacy and allow you to enjoy the equality of sharing your interesting thoughts safely!

-## What is UniRep?
+## What is UniRep Protocol?
 UniRep is a private and non-repudiable data system.
-Users can receive attestations from attesters, and voluntarily prove facts about their data without revealing the data itself.
+Users can receive attestations from attesters and voluntarily prove facts about their data without revealing the data itself.
 Moreover, users cannot refuse to receive attestations from an attester.

 ## Looking for more information?
-Join our [Discord server](https://discord.gg/ERewdVR9).
+* Join our [Discord server](https://discord.gg/ERewdVR9).
 Stay tuned to our upcoming website 🙌🏻
+* We plan to release the beta testing in Q2 2024, let us know if you're interested in joining the test.

 ## Ways to contribute
 * 🔧 Work on [open issues](https://github.com/social-tw/social-tw-website/issues)
+* 🙌🏻 Apply to [join the beta testing](https://forms.gle/1v4FJUz9fwuLLC4P6) when we release it.
 * 📦 Suggest new developer tools or share ideas for new features ([Discord Chat](https://discord.gg/ERewdVR9))

 <!-- ## Who are we?